 Map of Burgos

-Burgos (Spanish: [ˈbuɾɣos]) is a city of Spain located in the autonomous community of Castile and León.
+Burgos (Spanish: [ˈbuɾɣos]) is a city in Spain located in the autonomous community of Castile and León.
 It is the capital and most populated municipality of the province of Burgos.

-It is situated in the north of the Iberian Peninsula, on the confluence of the Arlanzón river tributaries, at the edge of the central plateau.
+Burgos is situated in the north of the Iberian Peninsula, on the confluence of the Arlanzón river tributaries, at the edge of the central plateau.
 The municipality has a population of about 180,000 inhabitants.
-It forms part of the Camino de Santiago.
+The Camino de Santiago runs through Burgos.

-Founded in 884 by Diego Rodríguez Porcelos, Burgos soon became the leading city of the embryonic County of Castile.
-11th century chieftain Rodrigo Díaz de Vivar (El Cid) is connected to the city, as he was born near Burgos and was raised and educated there.
-In a long-lasting decline since the 17th century, following the start of the Spanish Civil War in 1936, Burgos became the headquarters of the Francoist proto-government.
+Founded in 884 by the second Count of Castile, Diego Rodríguez Porcelos, Burgos soon became the leading city of the embryonic County of Castile.
+The 11th century chieftain Rodrigo Díaz de Vivar (El Cid) had connections with the city: born near Burgos, he was raised and educated there.
+In a long-lasting decline from the 17th century, Burgos became the headquarters of the Francoist proto-government (1936-1939) following the start of the Spanish Civil War.
 Declared in 1964 as Pole of Industrial Promotion and in 1969 as Pole of Industrial Development, the city has grown since then in terms of economic activity.
 At the regional level, Burgos forms part of an economic axis together with the cities of Valladolid and Palencia.
-In 2008, the international Burgos Airport started to offer commercial flights.
+In 2008, the international Burgos Airport started to service commercial flights.

 The Museum of Human Evolution opened here in 2010.
-The museum features remains of the first hominins in Europe, which lived in this area 750,000-800,000 years ago.
+The museum features remains of the first hominins in Europe, who lived in this area 750,000-800,000 years ago.
 The Cathedral of Burgos is a World Heritage Site.
 Burgos was selected as the “Spanish Gastronomy Capital” of 2013.
-In 2015 it was named “City of Gastronomy” by UNESCO and has been part of the Creative Cities Network since then.
+In 2015 UNESCO named it “City of Gastronomy”, and it has been part of the Creative Cities Network since then.

 Making Money on Investment Property in Burgos